 After the Drop/Add period has ended, students seeking to remove a course from their schedule must formally withdraw from the course.
-A student may withdraw from a course (delivered in the traditional semester format) without academic penalty prior to a date that falls two weeks after the submission of mid-term warning grades.
+A student may withdraw from a course (delivered in the traditional semester format) without academic penalty prior to a date that falls four weeks before the end of the term or two weeks before for half semester classes.
 However, students should be aware that acquiring withdrawals may impact academic progress requirements and have implications for financial aid eligibility.